-Unfortunately, making effective referrals for specialty care management is a challenging task for PCPs today.
-With aging baby boomers seeking care, referral rates from PCPs to specialist physicians have more than doubled since 1999 while a shortage of specialists, especially in rural areas, results in a tight supply of specialist consultation and long wait times for specialty care visits.
+Unfortunately, making effective referrals for specialty care management is challenging for PCPs today.
+With aging baby boomers seeking care, referral rates from PCPs to specialist physicians have more than doubled since 1999.
+A shortage of specialists, especially in rural areas, results in a tight supply of specialist consultations and long wait times for specialty care visits.

-Long delays for PCPs to receive results from specialist visits decrease a PCP’s ability to proactively manage the patients’ care.
-Most importantly, referral issues may delay necessary patient treatment and decrease satisfaction with the care process.
+Long delays for PCPs to receive results from specialist visits decrease a PCP’s ability to manage the patients’ capatient’sively.
+Most importantly, referral issues may delay necessary patient treatment and lower satisfaction with the care process.

 Electronic consultations (eConsults) are an asynchronous telehealth modality, also referred to as store-and-forward technology, becoming an indispensable tool for streamlining and enhancing communication and care coordination within the PCMH model.

 By effectively reducing variations in referral practice, increasing access to specialist care consultation, reducing wait times for specialist visits, and increasing clinician satisfaction, eConsults fill the current gap in existing EHR technology by aligning electronic communications with existing clinical workflows.